6 Creative Ways to Freshen Up Your Front Porch (On a Budget!)

 Get that dreamy curb appeal without dropping an entire paycheck.

 When it comes to transforming any space, the little things can go a long way.
 It’s no different for your front porch.
 There are plenty of ways to liven up your home’s exterior without breaking the bank.
 Here are seven creative ways to jazz up your front porch so when you come home after a long day of work, you’re excited to walk through that front door.

 1. Paint the Door

 Let's start with the front door: it's typically the first thing the eye is drawn to when looking at a home's front exterior.
 That's why painting it is an easy and affordable way to instantly add some character.
 Go for a bold color, or give it a fresh coat of paint.
 Get tips and tricks on painting a front door here.

-Inspired by an antique cabinet she saw, Beyond the Screen Door blogger and designer Sonya Hamilton painted her own front door a brilliant blue-green and applied a glaze to mute the effect.
-The color is Sherwin-Williams Nifty Turquoise.
+Inspired by an antique cabinet she saw, Beyond the Screen Door blogger and designer Sonya Hamilton painted her own front door a brilliant blue-green and applied a glaze to get an antique effect.
+This color is Sherwin-Williams Nifty Turquoise.